Homeopathy

 Aims

-This month aims to introduce you to the concept of symptom classification in homeopathy and the language of signs and symptoms in disease.
+This unit aims to introduce you to the concept of symptom classification in homeopathy and the language of signs and symptoms in disease.
 You will be shown how to observe the language of symptoms and how they can be used to find a remedy that has the potential to improve the health of a patient.
 You will also learn the structure and organisation of the repertory and study how to translate patient narrative into the language of the repertory.
 Through the grading of symptoms and the grading of remedies you will explore the building blocks of repertorisation.
-In addition, you will continue your study of materia medica and the study of four more prominent homeopathic remedies.
+In addition, you will continue your study of materia medica, paying attention to the polarities within remedies, and study six more prominent homeopathic remedies.

 Learning Outcomes